+In feature set ordering, the WRAPPER was called on 10 randomly subsamples of the data set.
+Each sub-sample contained 90% of the data (selected at random).
 Variable were then grouped together according to how often they were selected in the 10 sub-samples.
 All the variables that were selected with the same frequency were placed together into the same feature set FSx.
 The feature sets are then ordered by their frequency counts and then numbered.
 To these feature sets, an extra sets are added: "All" (holding all the variables).
-For example the table of Figure 4 shows the feature sets found in coc81 and p02.
-Note that different data sets generate different feature sets (we will comment on this, below).
-Note also that, in all our experiments, loc (lines of code) was always selected every time.
+For example the table of Figure 4 shows the feature sets found in coc81 and p02 (note that different feature sets are found in different data sets, a point we will return to in the conclusion).

 After generation, came feature set subtraction.
 30 times, we randomized the order of the data.
 Next, starting with all the features, we subtracted each feature set in turn.
 For each set, we conducted a hold-out experiments to assess the value of that particular subset of the variables.
-In those hold-outs, we divided the project data described using some FSx set into a $\frac{2}{3}$ : $\frac{1}{3}$ subsets, trained on the $\frac{2}{3}rd$ subset and tested on the $\frac{1}{3}rd$ test subset.
+In those hold-outs, we divided the project data described using some FSx set into a $\frac{2}{3}$: $\frac{1}{3}$ subsets, trained on the $\frac{2}{3}rd$ subset and tested on the $\frac{1}{3}rd$ test subset.
 The whole point of cost models is that they can be used to estimate the cost of new projects.
 Such hold-out experiments ensure that we are assessing the learned model on the new data in the test subset.
 For each set, the mean and standard deviation of the performance score on the test set was collected.
 Scores from different sets were then compared using t-tests: